-Note: This program will not be offered in the upcoming 2017-2018 construction season.
+Note: This program will not be offered in the remainder of the 2018-2019 academic year.
 Future offerings will be posted as they become available.

 Heavy Equipment Operator is an applied certificate program.
 It is offered at various locations in the province from April through October each year.